GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 ### Overview

-Push notifications work in a similar way to numberic codes.
+Push notifications work in a similar way to numeric codes.
 To enable two-factor authentication, a user needs to click on the "Enable" button on the profile page.
 They will then be redirected to another page where a QR code, specifically designed for push authentication with the proprietary Authy service, will be displayed.
 Using Authy, the user will then need to scan the QR code to complete the process.

 The Authy service will poll the application regularly at intervals to find out if the QR code has been scanned.
 A bit of asynchronous Javascript logic will be added to enhance the polling process.